goanpeca/ATE.org/src/ATE/data/RegMap/README.md

 # The RegMap library

 ## xxx
-When dealing with modern ASIC's we actually deal with SoC's (System On Chip).
+When dealing with modern ASIC's we actually deal with SoC's ([System On a Chip](https://en.wikipedia.org/wiki/System_on_a_chip)).
 A SoC always has a so called register-map associated with it.
 Most of the interaction with the ASIC is thus done by reading/writing from/to these registers.

 There is many attempts made to define a format for these register-maps.